Graduate Research Scholar Communities (GRS)

-Graduate Research Scholar (GRS) communities are organized by the various schools and colleges within UW-Madison to support underrepresented students.
-Students receiving Advanced Opportunity fellowships are brought together in these GRS communities throughout their graduate school career for a range of social, academic, professional development, and research-related activities.
+Graduate Research Scholar (GRS) communities are organized by the various schools and colleges within UW–Madison to support underrepresented students.
+These GRS Fellowships, with funding from the State of Wisconsin Advanced Opportunity Program and the Wisconsin Alumni Research Foundation, bring students together in GRS communities throughout their graduate school career for a range of social, academic, professional development, and research-related activities.
 Strong faculty and peer support augment the funding provided by the fellowship.
 GRS communities also offer a wealth of assistance to underrepresented graduate students through individual advising and referrals to campus resources.
-Schools and Colleges with Graduate Scholar communities include:
+Schools and Colleges with GRS communities include:

 The College of Engineering’s Graduate Engineering Research Scholars program is a unique fellowship program designed to offer students much more than monetary support.
 Through GERS, students become members of a supportive community of UW-Madison engineering graduate students, faculty and staff.